marcrdavis/ArduinoTITO-PlayerTracking/README.md

   New in 20211031: The project now includes two new sketches for TITO-only hardware based on the Arduino UNO and compatible with the BETTORSlots TITO and TITO Deluxe hardware.
 Please see the included documentation for more details.

+  Build 20220617 Updates

+  - Updates to MEGA Sketches only
+  - Adds 'autoAddCredits' feature which will automatically add the number of credits specified in 'changeCredits' to the game when the credit meter is less than or equal to the 'creditFloor' value in the config file.
+To prevent excessive polling the check only runs after the attract message resets; so it could take up to 30 seconds for the credits to be added to the game

   Build 20220607 Updates